RxAnte/software-engineer-coding-test/readme.md

 ### Process

-#### Option 1

-If you don’t mind your work being public, fork this repo and open up a PR when ready so we can review the code.
-Let your RxAnte contact know when you’re ready.

-#### Option 2

-If you need to keep this on the DL, clone this repo down to your local computer, create your own private repository, change the origin of the cloned repo on your computer to your private repository, and push your updates to a new branch so you can open up a PR against main that we can look at.
-Invite your RxAnte contact as a collaborator on the private repo for review when you’re ready.
+1. Clone this repo down to your local computer
+2. Create your own private repository
+3. Change the `origin` URL of the cloned repo on your computer to your new private repository
+4. As you work on the feature, push your updates to a new branch so you can open up a PR against main that we can look at
+5. Invite your RxAnte contact as a collaborator on the private repo, and assign them to the PR for review when you’re ready